Alternatives to nursing homes

 CCRCs are retirement communities that offer more than one kind of housing and different levels of care.
 In the same community, there may be individual homes or apartments for residents who still live on their own, an assisted living facility for people who need some help with daily care, and a nursing home for those who require more care.

 Your CCRC contract usually requires you to use the CCRC's nursing home if you need nursing home care.
-Some CCRC's will only admit people into their nursing home if they have previously lived in another section of the retirement community, such as their assisted living or an independent area.
+Some CCRC's will only admit people into their nursing home if they have previously lived in another section of the retirement community, like their assisted living or an independent area.

 Many CCRCs generally require a large payment before you move in (called an entry fee) and charge monthly fees.

-Find out if a CCRC is accredited and get advice on selecting this type of community from the Commission on Accreditation of Rehabilitation Facilities and the Continuing Care Accreditation Commission - Opens in a new window (CARF-CCAC) by calling 1-202-587-5001.
+Find out if a CCRC is accredited and get advice on selecting this type of community from the Commission on Accreditation of Rehabilitation Facilities and the Continuing Care Accreditation Commission - Opens in a new windowExit Disclaimer - Opens in a new window (CARF-CCAC) by calling 1-202-587-5001.

 Hospice is a special way of caring for people who are terminally ill (with six months or less to live), and for their families.
 Hospice care includes physical care and counseling.
 The goal of hospice is to provide comfort for terminally ill patients and their families, not to cure illness.